We compared 44 top push-up boards in 10 key categories and picked the 5 best ones.

 This board is all about the pecs – activating them more, overloading them through resistance, and working them in the stretched position.

-It’s basically a hybrid between push-up and an incline dumbbell press.
+It’s basically a hybrid between a push-up and an incline dumbbell press.

 The build is much better than your average board – metal rails with fiery red handles look badass.